molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 1. Note down the full path to your TriTyper genotype data directory.
 We will refer to this directory `genotypedir`.
 2. Determine the full path of the trait data you want to use, and make sure this data is normalized (e.g. use Quantile Normalized, Log<sub>2</sub> transformed Illumina gene expression data, that has been corrected for eventual covariates.).
 We will refer to this path as `traitfile`.
 3. Locate your phenotype annotation file: `annotationfile`.
 Also note down the platform identifier `platformidentifier`.
-4. Locate your `genotypephenotypecoupling` if you have such a file.
+4. (Optional) Locate your `genotypephenotypecoupling` if you have such a file.
 You can also use this file to test specific combinations of genotype and phenotype individuals.
 5. Find a location on your hard drive to store the output.
 We will refer to this directory as `outputdir`.

 ###Commands to be issued